 The Exhibition Assistants will support the curators and artists to create and deliver activities, talks and tours to engage the public during the exhibition.

 Volunteers will gain valuable experience working on a socially engaged, community led arts and heritage project.
 We are happy to provide references for volunteers who have taken part in the project.
 Reasonable travel expenses, up to £5 per day will be reimbursed.

 Volunteers will work on the following tasks:

 - Support the artists and curators with learning disabilities to design a program of talks, tours and activities to compliment the exhibition.

 - Support the artists and curators to create resources for the talks, tours and activities.

 - Support the artists and curators to deliver and facilitate the program of talks, tours and activities.

-- An interest in one of the following: arts, heritage, museums, libraries or community organisations.
+- An interest in one of the following: arts, heritage, museums, libraries, community organisations, learning disabilities or charities

 - Good communication skills